Florida town official said building was safe despite warning - media | Technology

 Florida town official said building was safe despite warning - media

-A month after an engineering report warned of "major structural damage" that required prompt repair in 2018, a Surfside, Florida, the official assured residents of Champlain Towers South that their building was sound, U.S. media reported.
-The death toll from the partial collapse of a high-rise condominium complex near Miami rose to nine on Sunday, with more than 150 people missing, as rescue teams picked through the rubble for a fourth day without detecting signs of life.
+A town inspector had assured residents of a high-rise condominium in Surfside, Florida, that their building was sound a month after an engineering report warned of major structural damage that required prompt repair in 2018, U.S. media reported.

+The Champlain Towers South building partially collapsed in the early hours of Thursday as residents slept.
+The death toll stood at nine on Sunday and more than 150 people were missing as rescue teams picked through the rubble without detecting signs of life.

 The inspector's comments directly conflicted with the engineering report from five weeks earlier, which warned that failed waterproofing in a concrete structural slab needed to be replaced "in the near future."
 At the Nov.
-15, 2018, board meeting of the Champlain Tower South Condominium Association, a building official from the town of Surfside, Ross Prieto, appeared to discuss that report, NPR reported.
+15, 2018, board meeting of the Champlain Tower South Condominium Association, a Surfside building official, Ross Prieto, appeared to discuss that report, NPR reported.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)